asyncPranav/Obsidian/Unit 2 - Constitution.md

 - **Panchayati Raj** refers to the **system of rural local self-government** in India.

 - It aims to bring **democracy to the grassroots level** and ensure **decentralized administration**.

+- It aims to decentralize power to the village level for better governance and development.

 - Based on the principle: _"Of the people, by the people, for the people."_

 - Follows a **three-tier structure**: